SourcePointUSA/sp-roku-sdk/README.md

 In order to return GPP Section data in the user's consent, add the `includeGPPData` key within the `legislationConfigs` argument of the `ccpa object`.

+The value of this key should be boolean `true` for default settings, or a JSON string representation of an object with the keys below and the values to set.

-If using the default value `{}` for the `includeGPPData` key, the following MSPA arguments will be set accordingly:
+If using the default value `true` for the `includeGPPData` key, the following MSPA arguments will be set accordingly:

 - `MspaCoveredTransaction`: `"no"`
 - `MspaOptOutOptionMode`: `"na"`